Share what kind of mom you are!

 What It’s Actually Like for Women

-In the months following our son’s birth, heading to the bedroom for anything other than sleep made no sense to me.
-I was exhausted, hormonal, and still recovering from childbirth, and like many postpartum women, my desire for sex was nonexistent.
-I knew that this was totally normal; my husband did not.
-When we finally talked about it, he admitted that he thought he was the reason for my lack of desire.
-In reality, wives can find their husbands insanely attractive and still not want to have sex without some convincing.
+In the months following our son’s birth, the only thing I was heading to the bedroom for was sleep.
+I was exhausted, hormonal, and still recovering from childbirth.
+Like many postpartum women, my desire for sex was nonexistent.
+I knew this was totally normal, but my husband did not.
+When we finally talked about it, he admitted he thought he was the reason for my lack of desire.

-How does the nature of women’s sexual response cycle affect the way you and your husband approach sex as a couple?
+How does the nature of a woman’s sexual response cycle affect the way you and your husband approach sex as a couple?

 ASK YOUR CHILD...

-What are some ways you’ve noticed that your dad and I are different?
+What are some ways you’ve noticed your dad and I are different?

 Get daily motherhood